 The gap left by a missing tooth can cause your remaining teeth to shift, opening the door for a host of more serious oral health problems to move in.
-At Halls Family Dentistry in Knoxville, Tennessee, Linda Huang, DDS, ensures the healthy shape of your smile by replacing missing teeth with dental bridges.
-If you need a tooth replaced, call or click online to book an appointment with Dr. Linda today.
+At Halls Family Dentistry in Knoxville, Tennessee, Linda Huang, DDS and Dr. Breanna, ensures the healthy shape of your smile by replacing missing teeth with dental bridges.
+If you need a tooth replaced, call or click online to book an appointment with Dr. Linda and Dr. Breanna today.

 As the name suggests, a dental bridge literally bridges the gap left by one or more missing teeth.
 The middle of the bridge contains one or more false teeth to replace the ones you lost, while the two teeth on either side receive dental crowns to support and hold the bridge in place.